ansyblenetwork/sdg/_posts/2020-11-28-species-counterpoint-in.md

 `, 73);
 </script>

 The second variation breaks from second species a bit more, with the triple of octaives in measures 6, 7, and 8.
-Otherwise, it is a pretty good second species counterpoint as well.
+If I understand things correctly, this is a big no-no, breaking voice independence.
+Otherwise, it seems to be a pretty good second species counterpoint as well.